soroush-saki/South-Korea-Demographic-Crisis-A-Data-Driven-Analysis/README.md

 **Date**: December 2024

 South Korea is facing a significant demographic challenge characterized by a declining birth rate and an aging population.
 This report analyzes the issue, identifies key causes, evaluates potential consequences, and proposes comprehensive solutions.

+> **Note:** This README provides a summary of the project.
+For a detailed analysis, data visualizations, and in-depth discussions, please refer to the full [Project Report](./South-Korea-Demographic-Crisis.pdf).

 ---